On the Relationship Between Explanation and Prediction: A Causal View: Analysis and Results

-\textbf{Model zoo dataset and pre-processing explanations} The dataset we leverage~(\citet{unterthiner2020predicting}) contains $30{,}000$ $3$-layer CNNs ($4,970$ parameters; weights and biases) that were trained until convergence (or a maximum of $86$ epochs) for multiple datasets.
-The hyperparameters are drawn ``independently at random'' from pre-specified ranges (exact ranges in \cref{app:model_zoo}).
+\textbf{Model zoo dataset and pre-processing explanations} The dataset provided by \citet{unterthiner2020predicting} contains $30{,}000$ $3$-layer CNNs ($4{,}970$ parameters; weights and biases) that were trained until convergence (or a maximum of $86$ epochs) for multiple datasets.
+The hyperparameters are drawn ``independently at random'' from pre-specified ranges.
 Both the ranges and the training procedure are natural and resemble standard practice in machine learning, and the models are trained on commonly used CIFAR10, SVHN, MNIST, and FASHION MNIST datasets.
-Note that the random seed (for mini-batch GD sampling and for weight initialization) and the architecture of the base models is fixed throughout, and the diversity of hyperparameters allows for a representative study of treatment effects.
+The random seed (for mini-batch GD sampling and for weight initialization) and the architecture of the base models are fixed throughout.
+The diversity of hyperparameters allows for a representative study of treatment effects (details in \cref{app:model_zoo}; \href{https://github.com/google-research/google-research/tree/master/invariant_explanations}{code}).

-We use Gradient~\citep{simonyan2013deep, erhan2009visualizing, baehrens2009explain}, SmoothGrad~\citep{smilkov2017smoothgrad}, Integrated Gradient (IG)~\citep{sundararajan2017axiomatic}, and Grad-CAM~\citep{selvaraju2016grad} in our work, methods are used due to their commonplace deployment ~\citep{adebayo2018sanity}.
+We study four commonly deployed saliency methods: \emph{gradient}~\citep{simonyan2013deep, erhan2009visualizing, baehrens2009explain}, \emph{SmoothGrad}~\citep{smilkov2017smoothgrad}, \emph{Integrated Gradients} (IG)~\citep{sundararajan2017axiomatic}, and \emph{Grad-CAM}~\citep{selvaraju2016grad}.
 Note that many widely used methods are built based on these four methods~\cite{xu2020attribution, wang2021robust, simonyan2013deep}.
-The generated explanation maps are pre-processed in conventional ways as done in~\citep{adebayo2018sanity} (details in \cref{app:model_zoo}).
-Since some methods only produce positive attributions, we zero out any negative attributions for the methods that produce both positive and negative values.
-This is so that we can compare with all methods on an equal footing.
+The generated explanation maps are preprocessed as in~\citet{adebayo2018sanity} (see \cref{app:model_zoo}).
+Since some methods only produce positive attributions, we zero out any negative attributions for the methods that produce both positive and negative values; this is so that we can compare all methods on an equal footing.
+Finally, to measure the \emph{goodness} of treatment effect values, we introduce and evaluate a reference explanation method, namely \emph{Identity}, whereby $E$ is set to be identical to $Y$.
+Clearly, this is not a useful explanation for humans, but our goal here is to create an ideal $E$ that provides a point of comparison for our results.